Lincoln Churchill Advisors

 Guiding educational institutions and organizations through stakeholder scrutiny, funding challenges, and moments that shape public trust — with discipline across leadership transitions and crisis situations involving governance, community relations, and institutional reputation.

-Representative situations: Full investor relations program for a publicly-traded, S&P MidCap 400 education company — earnings communications, analyst conference management, and institutional investor engagement with Fidelity, T. Rowe Price, and BlackRock.
-Activist shareholder defense — preparedness program and rapid-response communications including drafted responses to a 13-D filing and activist board letter.
-M&A transaction communications for multiple acquisitions — including a medical school acquisition valued at approximately $640 million, each requiring coordinated communications across investors, students, faculty, and regulators.
+Representative situations: Full investor relations program for a publicly traded, S&P MidCap 400 education company — earnings communications, analyst conference management, and institutional investor engagement with Fidelity, T. Rowe Price, and BlackRock.
+Activist shareholder defense — preparedness program and rapid-response communications, including drafted responses to a 13-D filing and activist board letter.
+M&A transaction communications for multiple acquisitions — including a medical school acquisition valued at approximately $640 million- each requiring coordinated communications across investors, students, faculty, and regulators.
 Investor perception studies assessing institutional views of management credibility and strategic narrative.
-Government and regulatory affairs communications during a period of intense Department of Education scrutiny and Senate oversight.
+Government and regulatory affairs communications during a period of intense scrutiny by the Department of Education and Senate oversight.
 CEO media positioning during a period of market and regulatory pressure — managing executive visibility on CNBC and Bloomberg.
 Labor dispute crisis communications for a public school district during a teacher contract mediation.

 Energy